Binary setup

 curl -o lisk-core.tar.gz https://downloads.lisk.com/lisk/testnet/4.0.0/lisk-core-v4.0.0-darwin-x64.tar.gz

-Unpack it and add it to the system path, in order to use it in the terminal:
+Extract and add the executable to the system path, in order to use it in the terminal:

 tar -xf ./lisk-core.tar.gz